 Tea is ready at this point.
 If you aren’t going to drink all of it immediately, allow it to cool.
 Then pour into containers, label with name and date, and store in the fridge for several days to a week.

 Serving suggestions: We fill a big mug about halfway, reheat with a steamer or microwave, add honey to taste, and top off with steamed milk or coconut milk for a rich, latte.
 If your blend is too strong, try diluting with a bit of fresh water to taste.

 ** We like our tea very strong, so we use the larger number of black tea bags and leave the tea bags and botanicals to steep, covered, until the entire mixture cools.
+Too, we prefer decaf.
+So both caffeinated and decaf black tea work well.
 Then, we strain everything at once.

 ^Medical Disclaimer: The information on our sites, seminars, in any supplementary information, & social media outlets is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and information, contained on or available through these materials are for general information purposes only.
 Never disregard professional medical advice or delay seeking medical treatment because of something you have read on our site, through our seminars or via any related media, outlets or materials.
 Statements regarding herbs & products offered here have not been evaluated by the FDA.
 Herbal products sold, recipes offered & plants reviewed or sold by Garden Mentors are not intended to treat, prevent or cure disease.
 Please do your own research about each herb’s properties & constituents before using them.
 Garden Mentors is not responsible for individual use of these products or recipes.

 Can you think of a replacement for astragalus?
 I am out and Mt Rose is not shipping at present.